-Bad Day Earth Green Energy (Click the slide for 'bad day' Earth Green descriptors.)
-The normally caring, supportive, patient style of the Earth Green energy, on a bad day, can come across as plodding, bland, stubborn, or reliant.
-What is often happening is something of great importance is being devalued, and, unlike Sunshine Yellow energy that gets a little vocal, Earth Green energy may become quietly resistant.
-People with a strong preference for Earth Green energy prefer a democratic approach, and so are likely to avoid confrontation.
-In order to keep the peace, the Earth Green energy can appear docile, though they likely have very strong opinions about the way things should go.
-Which energy might view this behaviour as 'bad day' most often?
-(Fiery Red.)
+Bad day Earth Green energy

+The caring, supportive, patient style of the Earth Green energy, when overextended, can come across as plodding, bland, stubborn, or reliant.
+What is often happening is something of great importance is being devalued, and Earth Green energy may become quietly resistant.
+Earth Green energy doesn't enjoy conflict on a good day, but on a bad day may do whatever it takes to avoid it.
+In attempting to keep the peace, Earth Green energy can appear docile, though very likely has a strong opinion about the way things should go.
+Which energy is most likely to see the bad day aspects of Earth Green energy?
+(Fiery Red energy.)